philou/philou.github.com/README.md

 A token with only repo-read and notifications accesses seem to fix the issue.

+### If I get gem missing with _local_preview.sh

+Local preview uses a different `Gemfile`.
+Whenever we update the main bundle, we should also update this alternate bundle with `BUNDLE_GEMFILE=Gemfile.local bundle update`

 ### How to include figures with links and credits

 Here is the template I am using :